2000–01 Men's EuroFloorball Cup Finals

-The 2000–01 Men's EuroFloorball Cup Finals took place in Gothenburg, Sweden from 4 to 8 January 2001.
-Helsingfors IFK won the EuroFloorball Cup after defeating Haninge IBK 2–0.
+The 2000–01 Men's EuroFloorball Cup Finals was an international floorball tournament held in Gothenburg, Sweden, from 4 to 8 January 2001.
+Eight teams from seven countries competed; Helsingfors IFK won the EuroFloorball Cup after defeating Haninge IBK 2–0 in the final.

-The tournament was known as the 2000–01 Men's European Cup, but due to name implications, is now known as the 2000–01 Men's EuroFloorball Cup.
+The tournament was originally called the Men's European Cup; the competition was renamed the EuroFloorball Cup in 2007–08.